snl-dakota/dakota/docs/user/usingdakota/theory/reliability.rst

 .. _`theory:uq:reliability:local`:

-..
-   TODO:
-   This chapter explores local and global reliability methods in greater detail than that provided in the Uncertainty Quantification chapter of the User's Manual.
+This theory chapter explores local and global reliability methods in greater detail the overview in :ref:`uq`.

 Local Reliability Methods
 -------------------------